gregory1506/Assignment3/README.md

 Store the occurrence of failures.
 Justify how you chose to store and monitor failures.

-In the generation step an attribute called “failure” was introduced and was labelled as such for every 50000th entry to the queue.
+In the generation step an attribute called “failure” was introduced and was labelled as such for every 50000th entry to the queue (the assignment did not specify if the failure should be random).
 The failures were written to a separate queue for processing at a later time to simulate an actual failure.
-Because the REST API was used again, the http response status codes of non manual failures (actual failures) was used to monitor failures.
+Because the REST API was used again, the http response status codes of non manual failures (actual https failures) was used to monitor failures.
 The appropriate actions was then taken accordingly.
 See Code snippets :

 https://raw.githubusercontent.com/gregory1506/Assignment3/master/sastoken.py
 This Code generates the token required to communicate over the REST API.